At Thomas Hepburn Community Academy we take online safety very seriously.

 Email: [email protected]

 If it is a serious matter or you believe a criminal offence has been committed, please call Northumbria Police on 0800 011 3116 or 101.
-In an emergency where you believe your child or you may be in immediate danger always call 999
+In an emergency, where you believe your child or you may be in immediate danger, always call 999.

-For support with a variety of parental issues, Family Lives is listening, supportive and non-judgemental charity that has been developed to help and support parents.
+For support with a variety of parental issues, Family Lives is a listening, supportive and non-judgemental charity that has been developed to help and support parents.
 Visit their website for more details.